dlw-github/zoresearch/README.md

-# zoResearcher
+# zoResearch
 ## A notes and annotation manager built on top of [Zotero](http://zotero.com/)
 ### Uses
 ***Zotero* is a fantastic resource for keeping track of source metadata and citations.
-But when it comes to note-taking, it's lacking.** **ZoResearcher** takes the sources in your Zotero library, extracts any annotations from associated PDFs and displays them in an easy-to-use interface.
+But when it comes to note-taking, it's lacking.** **ZoResearch** takes the sources in your Zotero library, extracts any annotations from associated PDFs and displays them in an easy-to-use interface.
 For a given project, keep all you notes in an accessible place that updates alongside your research.
 - Organize sources by Zotero collection
 - Automatically extract annotations from source PDFs
 - Add notes for each source